jingwen-z/jingwen-z.github.io/_posts/2016-08-14-measuring-model-performance-or-error.md

 ---
 layout:             post
 title:              Measuring model performance or error
+date:               2016-08-14 23:32:43 +0200
+tags:               [Machine Learning]
 comments:           true
 ---

 How to find out whether the Machine Learning I did is good or not? (i.e. the